Welcome to the New Farm Neighbourhood Centre

 Everyone is welcome at our neighbourhood centre.
 The Centre is a shared space and everyone is required follow our visitor guidelines and be respectful to each other to create a safe and inclusive place for everyone who visits.

-Drop-in to say hello or download our New Farm Neighbourhood Centre Brochure to see what services we offer.
+Drop-in to say hello or learn more about us in the New Farm Neighbourhood Centre Brochure.

 Our Centre offers a variety of support services in a safe space, open to everyone.
 Visit us to find out about our facilities and services, and see what activities we have happening.